mickiesickie/carbee/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+## Details

+The way of consume APIs on the server sive is using the function getServerSideProps after recovering the token and passing as a cookie to can have access it.
+In that way the token is not exposed on the client side or saving in local or sessionstorage.

+Also we import two more libraries:

+1.Dayjs :  To handle the dates

+2. Material UI: to build more faster the UI

 ## Project Reflection